 - 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 76. - 2.
+See "Disabling the built-in battery" on page 96. - 2.
 Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
 Close the computer display and turn the computer over. - 4.
-Loosen the screws that secure the base cover assembly 1.
-Pry up the latches 2, and then remove the base cover assembly 1.
+Loosen the screws , and then remove the base cover assembly 2.